Susceptibility to Infection in cats

 Basics and possible causes

-A cat’s susceptibility to infection can be attributed to a variety of factors.
-A significant influencing factor is the cat’s immune system, which, if weak or dysfunctional, makes it difficult to defend against pathogens.
-An inadequate immune response can be genetic or caused by external factors such as malnutrition, stress, or other diseases.
+Cats’ susceptibility to infections can be attributed to a variety of factors.
+A significant influencing factor is the cat’s immune system, which, if weak or malfunctioning, makes it difficult to ward off pathogens.
+An inadequate immune response can be genetically determined or caused by external factors such as malnutrition, stress, or other diseases.

 Another important aspect is the cat’s environment.
-Cats living in crowded or unhygienic environments are at higher risk of contracting pathogens.
-Similarly, cats that regularly come into contact with other animals may be more likely to come into contact with infectious organisms.
+Cats living in overcrowded or unhygienic environments are at a higher risk of contracting pathogens.
+Similarly, cats that regularly have contact with other animals may more frequently encounter infectious organisms.

 Viruses such as Feline Immunodeficiency Virus (FIV) or Feline Leukemia Virus (FeLV) can significantly weaken the immune system and increase susceptibility to infection.
 These viruses impair the body’s ability to fight infection and can lead to chronic health problems.